Do you want to learn how to start a blog?

 Remember… this is a marathon, not a sprint!

-Good things take time to develop, grow slowly.
+Good things take time to develop and grow slowly.

 Difficulties, failures, and frustrations are going to happen, roll with the punches.